Step by Step guide to Start a blog in Canada

 Step 6: Make a mock-up of your site

 Before choosing your template, it is good to create a wireframe or prototype.
-This model will help you select the right theme in line with your requirements and also detail out the scope of work in case you are looking at outsourcing to a web development partner of agency.
+This model will help you select the right theme in line with your requirements and also detail out the scope of work in case you are looking at outsourcing to a web development partner like us.

-To create the model of your site, I recommend this excellent tool called Mockflow that allows you to create simple wireframes, prototypes and models.
-In case you already have a website and looking for redesigning of your blog, check out my guide on website redesign.
-I did cover all details with pros and cons to know them well in advanc here.
+To create the model of your site, We recommend this excellent tool called Mockflow that allows you to create simple wireframes, prototypes and models.
+In case you already have a website and looking for redesigning of your blog, check out our guide on website redesign.
+We did cover all details with pros and cons to know them well in advance.

 Step 7: Choose the WordPress Theme

-Now that you have made the layout of your site and you know the features you want to put on your website, you need to choose a WordPress theme.
+Now that you have made the layout of your site and you know the features you want to put on your website, you will require a WordPress theme.

 You have 2 options; you can opt for a free theme or a paid theme and a web page builder for better custom designs later.
-I use Elegant themes for instance, a paid theme.
 The free themes are used by millions of people and it is difficult to differentiate, especially in terms of design, look and feel.
-That’s why in the long run, it is best to have a premium theme with distinct look and feel for your brand and company.
+That’s why in the long run, it is best to have a premium theme with distinct look and feel for your brand and company and we can help you do that.

 To add a theme on WordPress dashboard, go to “extensions” then “themes” on your WordPress dashboard.
 You will have an “add” button – click on it and you can add your theme, Once downloaded, you click on the template image and you just click on “activate” and your theme is all set.